flowdock/api-docs/docs/production-integrations.md

 OAuth 2.0 is an authorization framework that allows third-party applications to obtain limited access to a service on a user's behalf without getting access their password.
 The OAuth 2.0 flow is described in the [Authentication](authentication#/oauth2) section of the API documentation.
 Because of multiple gotchas, we recommend using an established library to implement your OAuth flow.

-The endpoint created in step 2 should be specified as the Callback URI in your Flowdock developer app.
+The endpoint created in step 2 should be specified as the Callback URI in your CA Flowdock developer app.
 That endpoint needs to obtain an access token from our endpoint (as described in [step 2 of the web application flow description](authentication#/redirect-back)).

-In our example Rails application, we have used [Omniauth](https://github.com/intridea/omniauth) combined with [the Omniauth Flowdock strategy](https://github.com/flowdock/omniauth-flowdock/).
+In our example Rails application, we have used [Omniauth](https://github.com/intridea/omniauth) combined with [the Omniauth CA Flowdock strategy](https://github.com/flowdock/omniauth-flowdock/).
 Omniauth takes care of exchanging the authorization code for an access token, as you can see from the [callback endpoint in our example application](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb#L29).

 Once you have obtained an access token, you need to create a flow-specific [source](sources) for your web app in the desired flow.
 This is described in the next section of this guide.